samafshari/RedCorners.Forms/README.md

 RedCorners.Forms brings some neat utilities to your Xamarin.Forms applications

 Features:
-- Content views and view models can know when they appear and disappear if they derive from `AliveContentView` and `BindableModel`.
+- Content views and view models can know when they appear and disappear if they derive from `ContentView2` and `BindableModel`.
 - `MessagingCenter` on steroids: Extension methods to easily define messages on `Enums` and `string`s with a very simple and intuitive syntax.
 - `UpdateProperties()`: Signal the update of all of a view model's properties.
 - `Button2`: A button that properly reacts to press, release and click gestures.